 A guard monitors access to rooms and buildings.

-A dispatcher controls temperature and humidity inside the room or container.
+A dispatcher controls the temperature and humidity inside the room or container.

 A unit manager ensures that machinery and equipment work without interruption.